HomeOfCoding-Git/Python-Tkinter-Listbox/README.md

 This mock-up app is not for production, of which is outside the scope of this tutorial.

 Updated:
-If "Notes" and "CSV" directories do NOT exist, auto populate
+If "Notes" and "CSV" directories do NOT exist, auto populate.